 Accessing College for Students in Temporary Housing

-Higher education is the key to helping students experiencing homeless escape poverty.
+Higher education is the key to helping students experiencing homelessness escape poverty.
 There are several programs available through the federal Higher Education Act, such as the TRIO programs, that help students graduate from high school, apply and enroll in college, and complete their degrees.
-Also, homeless unaccompanied youth qualify as independent students on the Free Student Application for Financial Act (FAFSA), which makes it easier for them to get the financial aid they need to pursue post-secondary education.
-Below are links that more fully explain these resources as well as information about other sources of financial aid and scholarships.

 Increasing Access to Higher Education for Unaccompanied Youth: Information for Colleges and Universities [PDF]